 Did you ever wonder how to make this popular, robust and filling soup?
 Happily, it’s super easy to prepare.
 It’s loaded with fresh mushrooms, fiber rich barley and vegetables.
 In fact, 1 cup has 5 grams of fiber!
 Just by swapping reduced-fat butter for regular, I’ve cut the fat from 6.2 grams down to a mere 2.5.
-The skinny for 1 cup is 142 calories, 2.5 grams of fat and 4 Weight Watchers POINTS PLUS.
+Each 1 cup serving has 142 calories, 3 grams of fat and 4 Weight Watchers POINTS PLUS.
 Normally this soup is made with chicken broth but, you can make it vegetarian by using vegetable broth instead.
 It’s best made the day before you want to serve it.
 The flavors become enhanced overnight.
 So make a pot of this pipping hot, hearty and nourishing soup.
 You’ll be so happy you did!

 Prep Time: 15 minutes